MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/nano-server/Getting-Started-with-Nano-Server.md

     **copy odjblob z:\Temp**

-3. Open an elevated command prompt, start Windows PowerShell and then connect to the Nano Server computer with Windows PowerShell remoting with these commands:
+3. Check the domain you want to join Nano Server to and ensure that DNS is configured.
+Also, verify that name resolution of the domain or a domain controller works as expected.
+To do this, open an elevated command prompt, start Windows PowerShell and then connect to the Nano Server computer with Windows PowerShell remoting with these commands:

     `Set-Item WSMan:\localhost\Client\TrustedHosts "<IP address of Nano Server>"`